 A fetal goiter may be seen as a relatively homogenous anterior fetal neck mass.
 There is also evidence of polyhydramnios.
-If the goitre is very large the neck may appear hyperextended.
+If the goiter is very large the neck may appear hyperextended.

 Some investigators have attempted to assess the hyper- or hypothyroid status relying on sonographic features 7:

 - hypothyroid goiters

-- more likely to have a peripheral vascular pattern on colour Doppler
+- more likely to have a peripheral vascular pattern on color Doppler

 - may have evidence of delayed bone maturation

 - may be accompanied by increased fetal movement

 - hyperthyroid goiters